htvekov/iem3155_esphome/README.md

 ### Revision:
 - **v1.1** (2023-07-17)
    * Improved documentation
+   * Added two additional (calculated) sensors.
+The daily solar power self-consumption sensor rely on daily yield value from my solar inverter via a Home Assistant sensor
+      * Daily solar power self-consumption sensor
+      * Daily export power sensor
     * Code revised to be more resilient to reboots (not power cycles)
-   * Solar export total base value is now retained in RTC memory
+      * Daily export power base value is now retained in RTC memory
-   * Added two more (calculated) sensors.
-These rely on values from my solar inverter via two Home Assistant sensors
-      * Daily solar power self-consumption
-      * Daily solar power export total

 This repo contains my production configuration and serves as a complete ESPHome example for the iEM3155 Energy Meter.

 Extremely easy, full Home Assistant integration using ESPHome as wireless Modbus node.